-Last updated on October 3rd, 2017
+Last updated on June 24th, 2019

 The current processing times for the P-1 Athletic Visa varies based on the United States Immigration and Citizenship Services (USCIS) service center handling your application.

 Current Processing Times

-For example, if your athletic event is in Alaska, Nevada, or Ohio, your petition should be filed in the California Service Center.
-But if your event is in New York, D.C., or Texas, for example, your petition should be filed in Vermont.
+For example, if your athletic event is in Alaska, Nevada, or Ohio, you should file your petition in the California Service Center.
+However, if your event is in New York, D.C., or Texas, you should instead file in Vermont.

 The only exception is if you will be working for a Major League Sports Organization, in which case you will automatically send your petition to the Vermont Service Center.

-The current processing times at these centers are:
+For example, the current processing times at these centers are:

-- California Service Center (CSC)—2 weeks
+- California Service Center (CSC)—Between 2 and 10 months.